CleverCloud/doc.clever-cloud.com/getting-started/quickstart.md

 To link an already existing add-on with your application, just follow these steps:

-1. Go in the organization of your application
+1. Go in the organization of your application.
 2. Click on the name of the application you want to link with your add-on.
 3. Go in the **Service dependencies** section.
 4. Select the add-on you want to link under the "Link addons" dropdown menu.